Blade Kitten: Reception

 Blade Kitten received "mixed" reviews on all platforms according to the review aggregation website Metacritic.

 Most reviewers criticize the game's level design, lack of difficulty and high price but praising the game's graphical style and in game cutscenes.
 IGN said that the game "relies too heavily on its anime-style charm, which doesn't translate to other areas of the title."
 1Up.com gave the Xbox 360 version a more favorable review and said that "Kit Ballard's first outing may be flawed, but it's never really terrible either."
 GameSpot claimed that the "clumsy action platformer is often far too easy, and the action doesn't generate much excitement."
-Cheat Code Central stated that "what I got was a game with bad mechanics, repetitive level design, and little incentive to keep playing past the first few levels."

 Eurogamer gave the game a much more favourable review, claiming that "If Blade Kitten is a signal of intent for Atari's on going digital reinvention, then the future looks bright for all concerned."
 The gaming site NowGamer said that Blade Kitten "somehow manages to hold onto just enough quality and semi-inspired design to offer it a certain amount of credibility", despite the game's shortcomings causing "minor motion sickness".